Indonesia soccer disaster trial begins for 5 charged - WHIZ News

 Arema fans, known widely as “Aremania,” are prohibited from coming to Surabaya during the trial to avoid possible clash with Persebaya fans.

+Rini Hanifah, a mother of three who is seeking justice for her son Agus Riansyah who died at the deadly crush, said she is disappointed by the fact that only five people went on trial for such a huge number of victims.

+“I really hope that justice is truly upheld through this trial, for us little people who don’t understand why this could happen,” Hanifah said with tears running down her face.

-National Police have removed the police chiefs of East Java province and Malang district and suspended nine other officers over violations of professional ethics since the tragedy.
+National Police Chief Listyo Sigit Prabowo removed the police chiefs of East Java province and Malang district and suspended 20 other officers over violations of professional ethics since the tragedy.

+Listyo said several criminal experts have been involved in investigations and none of them concluded the case meets the elements of murder or premeditated murder.
+The National Human Rights Commission said the Kanjuruhan tragedy was not a serious human rights violation.

-The fact-finding team, which included government officials, soccer and security experts and activists, also concluded the national soccer association known as PSSI had been negligent and ignored safety and security regulations.
+Widodo’s fact-finding team, which included government officials, soccer and security experts and activists, also concluded the national soccer association PSSI had been negligent and ignored safety and security regulations.
 They urged its chair and executive committee to quit.

+A three-judge panel set the next hearing for Jan.
+23, when the five defendants and their lawyers will respond to the prosecution.

+Sumardhan, lawyer for defendant Abdul Haris, Arema FC’s organizing committee chair, said they are still studying the prosecutors’ indictment.

 Karmini reported from Jakarta, Indonesia.